2020 Washington Nationals Depth Chart

 The top outfielder and the prized possession of the organization is Bryce Harper.
 Harper has struggled mightily this season, a level of adversity that marks territories unknown for the young right fielder.
 He is batting just under .250 and continues to raise his strikeout to walk ratio.
 His on-base percentage is scaled back immensely, which encompasses the need to discuss his future with the organization this off-season.
 A future diamond-in-the-rough emerged in one, Juan Soto.
 A .292 batting average proves that this 19-year-old has figured how the league works.
 He has also shown bursts of power, speed, and run production.
 His development could be tampered due to falling into a comfort zone, especially if the team is to move on from Harper.
 The organization must be smart when it comes to handling Soto to ensure he reaches the desired longevity of an everyday outfielder.

 The infield is secured with their slotting.
 Rendon is a lock at third and Turner is your everyday second baseman.
 Wilmer Difo and other youngsters have shared time at second, which is a position that is begging for that everyday talent to match the likes of the established players within this tier.
-Adam Eaton is the third outfielder, but his position may be lowered to a role spot with the up-and-comer Victor Robles coming on strong at the close of 2018.
+Adam Eaton is the third outfielder, but his position may be lowered to a role spot with the up-and-comer Victor Robles coming on strong at the close.
 The farm system remains healthy and continues to pump talent up quickly.
 The Harper situation will play a major teller into what the team is looking to do in future seasons.